 A native of Birmingham, Alabama, Marc began his life in the arts as an actor, theatre technician, photographer, guitarist, and self-taught singer-songwriter.
 After a few years on the theatre and music scenes of Birmingham, he decided to pursue an undergraduate degree in music, with a concentration in music technology from the University of Alabama at Birmingham Department of Music.
 He went on to earn a Master’s degree in composition from the University of Michigan School of Music, Theatre, and Dance, and in 2017 completed a Ph.D. in composition at the University of Pennsylvania Department of Music.

-Marc currently lives in Atlanta, where he is a faculty Lecturer of Theory and Composition at the Georgia State University School of Music.
-He previously taught theory courses at Rowan University, the University of Pennsylvania, University of Michigan, and University of Alabama at Birmingham.
-He enjoys exploring cities, cooking, reading, maps, indulging in all things spec-fic, and spending time with his wife, the musicologist Maria Ryan, and their feisty cat Nina Simone.
+Marc is a former faculty Lecturer of Composition and Theory at the Georgia State University School of Music.
+He also previously taught theory courses at Rowan University, the University of Pennsylvania, University of Michigan, and University of Alabama at Birmingham.
+He enjoys exploring cities, cooking, reading, maps, and indulging in all things spec-fic.
+He lives in Tallahassee, Florida, with his wife, the musicologist Maria Ryan, their daughter Sophie, and their feisty cat Nina Simone.